 Yes, but is important to remember that the underlying purpose of the Coronavirus Job Retention Scheme is to allow employers to maintain their workforce, so there is some risk that HMRC will question rapid redundancies.
 The sooner an employer moves to making redundancies after furloughing employees, the greater the likelihood of scrutiny from HMRC later as to whether the employer really intended to make redundancies all along and has just been using the furlough scheme for convenience while carrying out consultation.

 Until recently, there was a lack of clarity over whether employers could reclaim notice pay under the scheme.
-The position was clarified in the latest government guidance (published on 17 July) which confirms that you can continue to claim under the scheme for a furloughed employee who is serving statutory or contractual notice.
+The position was clarified in updated government guidance (published on 17 July) which confirms that you can continue to claim under the scheme for a furloughed employee who is serving statutory or contractual notice.

 We look at redundancy during and after furlough in more detail in our Restructuring the workplace post Covid 19 – FAQs for employers.